 Q: Why create a voluntary CE Program?

 To succeed in a highly competitive and ever-changing investment industry, investment professionals must be committed to furthering their knowledge, skills, and abilities.
-Recognizing this need for a lifelong commitment to learning, the MTA created the voluntary CE Program as a tracking framework for our members.
+Recognizing this need for a lifelong commitment to learning, the CMT Association created the voluntary CE Program as a tracking framework for our members.

 A top priority of the CE Program is to demonstrate our trust in our members' inherent ability to engage in educational activities that are individually appropriate, relevant, and valuable.
 This focus reflects our faith in a membership whose active engagement in continuing education activities far exceeds the requirements typical for most mandatory programs and speaks to the overall integrity of the CMT as the "gold standard" in technical analysis.